beshu-tech/readonlyrest-docs/elasticsearch.md

 `fields: ["~excluded_fields_prefix_*", "~excluded_field", "~another_excluded_field.nested_field"]`

-Return documents but deprived of the fields that:
+Return response but deprived of the fields that:
   * start with `excluded_fields_prefix_`
   * are equal to `excluded_field`
   * are equal to `another_excluded_field.nested_field`